 The book is in character.
 If you watch any interview of Sara you’ll see the same traits come out.
-Funny, light, genuine, humble, and always down for a laugh.
+Funny, light, genuine, humble, and always up for a laugh.

 Sara’s writing is some of the best I’ve ever read.
 She writes in a direct but friendly tone, full of analogies and similes, and never rambles.
 Her personality shines through.

 So, she’s an excellent musician and an excellent writer?
 It’s tempting to see that as unfair.
 But she will be the first to tell you how hard writing the book was.
 She wanted to give up, and give back the money.
 Luckily for us, she kept going.
 In her own words: “a labor of avoidance, then hate, then love.”

 It was easier to write a musical than this set of eight essays.

 By the way, the “musical” she mentions is Waitress.
 It’s a phenomenal success in both New York and London and the longest-running show at the Brooks-Atkinson Theatre on Broadway.

 Sounds Like Me is a deeply personal memoir.
 Somewhat, it really feels like seeing the world through her eyes.